 Of the US smartphone owners that scanned a QR code, the most popular source of scanning was product packaging (by 42% of the scanning population), while the most popular location for scanning was at home (by 57% of scanners).
 The most popular result was receiving product information, with 73.3% of the scanning audience directed to this information.
 32.2% of scanners received a coupon or offer, while about one-quarter received event information.
 Other results included charity/cause information (12.7%) and application download (10.9%).

 These results roughly align with the reasons consumers give for scanning QR codes: according to a survey released in January 2012 by Chadwick Martin Bailey, among consumers who have scanned a QR code, the top reason for doing so was curiosity (46%), followed by getting more information (41%).
 18% scanned a QR code to take advantage of a discount, coupon, or free gift, slightly ahead of the proportion who did so to gain access to exclusive content (16%).
 Interestingly, although 18% of QR code scanners made a purchase after their scan, just 6% cited buying something as the reason for scanning.

-Topics: Analytics & Automated, Connected Device Comparisons, Europe, Global & Regional, Men, Mobile Phone, Online, Promotions, Coupons & Co-op, Retail & E-Commerce, Social Media, Technology, Telecom, Women
+Topics: Analytics & Automated, Connected Device Comparisons, Data-driven, Europe, Global & Regional, Men, Mobile Phone, Online, Promotions, Coupons & Co-op, Retail & E-Commerce, Social Media, Technology, Telecom, Women

 Subscribe now to receive more charts and articles like this in your inbox.
 A fast read in a clean, mobile-friendly design.